prem-muthedath/timer/README.md

 from my version agree well with Beck's.

 I did these benchmarks on a Macbook Air mid-2012 running Java 1.7.
-This stuff is quite old, and I suspect the large variations in the data most likely stem from the behavior of the operating system under load.
-If I were to bet on what would be the accurate timings, I would go with the lower values reported.
+This stuff is quite old, and I suspect the upper swings in the data most likely stem from the behavior of the operating system under load.
+So if I were to guess on what would be the accurate timings, I would go with the lower values reported.
 To reach statistically-valid conclusions, however, you would need something like the Haskell library Criterion, which is beyond our scope.